McFlurinivas/Funfinity/README.md

 ## Project Overview and APK Download

-For a detailed project overview, please refer to the following document: [Project Overview](https://drive.google.com/file/d/1E1cf3zbOBlKrB8UJd0mYd8BqGURZX3c4/view?usp=sharing).
+For a detailed project overview, please refer to the following video: [Project Overview](https://drive.google.com/file/d/1E1cf3zbOBlKrB8UJd0mYd8BqGURZX3c4/view?usp=sharing).

 To download the APK, use the following link: [APK Download](https://drive.google.com/file/d/1Iq05eZN8b6Npda7qYZUdopUUVY_92NUS/view?usp=sharing).
 Note that some levels and categories are yet to be added.